Hexadoon/phobia/README.md

 ### How To Install

 ### How to Contribute
+##### Submitting Issues
+Before submitting an issue please check to make sure that there is no similar open issue.
+Please use the appropriate [template](https://github.com/Hexadoon/phobia/issues/new/choose) when submitting an issue.

+##### Submitting Pull Requests

 ### License
 Phobia is under MIT license.
 It can be reused within proprietary software provided that all copies of the licensed software include a copy of the MIT License terms and the copyright notice.